Managing Your Vacation Rental

-One of the biggest problems is finding someone to do the laundering after the tenants depart.
+One of the biggest problems is finding someone to do the laundering after guests depart.
 If you use a cleaning company, their time is limited, and linen laundering is sometimes not included in their services.

 Some options to consider

 One popular option is to provide all bed linens but ask tenants to bring their own towels.
-This drastically reduces the volume of laundry for you or your housecleaners.
+This drastically reduces the volume of laundry for you or your turnover cleaners.

-Another option for providing linens is to hire a linen service to deliver linens to your vacation home and pick them up after the tenants check out.
+Another option is to hire a linen service to deliver linens and towels to your vacation home and pick them up after the guests check out.
 Some will even make the beds!
 See our Home Services Directory for linen services near you.
-It’s expensive, but so is the cost of providing your own.

 Covering the cost

 You can either absorb the cost of using your own linens or hiring a service, or you can charge an additional fee for linens.
-Again, larger homes and those charging more than $3,000/week usually include linens at no extra charge.
-Keep in mind that a linen fee, like any other added fees, is subject to the lodging tax.
+Larger homes and those charging more than $3,000/week usually include linens at no extra charge.
+Keep in mind that a linen fee, like any other added fee, is subject to the lodging tax.
 And if you do charge extra, it’s imperative that you note this fee on your listing.

 A few suggestions

-- Put pillows into cotton protectors in order to keep your pillows stain-free.
+• Put pillows into cotton protectors to keep your pillows stain-free.

-- Consider providing only bed linens and not towels, which add considerably to the volume needed to get cleaned during the turnover.
-Vacationers tend to use an inordinate amount of towels.
+• Consider providing only bed linens and not towels, which add considerably to the volume needed to get cleaned during the turnover.
+Vacationers tend to use an inordinate number of towels.

-- Be sure to provide at least 2 sets of bed linens for each bed.
+• Be sure to provide at least two sets of bed linens for each bed.

-- Be very explicit with your tenants about your expectations regarding the linens prior to their arrival.
+• Be very explicit with your tenants about your expectations regarding the linens prior to their arrival.
+If you do not provide them, be sure to inform them well in advance, and remind them of the bed sizes.

 cape practice, this was the first year I ran into a complaint (after they had gone home) –which made it even stranger since she knew from her first inquiry that she was expected to suppy linens.
 However, I always bring it up and offer to supply linens when someone is coming from some distance via non-car transportation.
 But after the first time I did that, I saw how much extra time and effort that was, and impossible in the short change-over window, that I offered a linen rental arrangement instead, which usually they want to arrange themselves.